grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "We got a tip to leave before anything very dramatic happened," said Hemi.

 "So I gathered from your note, Captain Percy.
 Unfortunately, I was in the middle of some work on the _Gnat_ when I got that note, otherwise I would have left right then myself.
-The _Gnat's_ engine was in fuckin' pieces --- I was putting a new exhaust in that I got in a deal in one of the parts shops on the exchange floor after I had got my cargo transshipped.
+The _Gnat_'s engine was in fuckin' pieces --- I was putting a new exhaust in that I got in a deal in one of the parts shops on the exchange floor after I had got my cargo transshipped.
 So I was stuck on the dock when that fuckin' Authority sub arrived."

 "What sub?
 Was it the sub with the ram?"
 Hemi asked.